open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ### Sum and Histogram points with cumulative aggregation temporality

-For cumulative aggregation temporality, temporal alignment uses linear interpolation to calculate the value of the sequence at specific time.
-First compute the most recent value of the stream before the output `TimeUnixNano` and the next value after the output `TimeUnixNano`, assume the sum or count rises linearly, and calculate an interpolated value for the output `TimeUnixNano`.
+For cumulative aggregation temporality, Sum values, Histogram bucket counts, and the Histogram sum and count fields, temporal alignment can be logically performed by transforming the cumulative stream into a delta stream, using the proportional temporal alignment process for delta streams, and then transforming the resulting delta back into a cumulative stream.

 ### Gauge points